Frontline Blog

 Big city health departments play an important role in responding to the overdose epidemic.
 The dramatic increase in the supply of fentanyl – a drug that is both inexpensive and can cause overdose even in minuscule amounts – has created a particularly challenging environment.

-We are in a critical moment: more investment in evidence-based strategies for overdose prevention and harm reduction – and other supports such as low-barrier housing – could help keep the recent data trend moving in the right direction.
+We are in a critical moment: more investment in evidence-based strategies for overdose prevention and related supports such as low-barrier housing would help keep the recent data trend moving in the right direction.

-An important tool used by health departments is harm reduction, a set of practices shown to reduce harmful outcomes from substance use.
-As opposed to abstinence-only approaches, harm reduction meets people where they are, providing services and resources as a bridge to better wellbeing and connection to treatment options.
-Multiple studies have demonstrated the effectiveness of harm reduction strategies, including that they prevent deaths from overdoses, prevent transmission of infectious diseases, reduce emergency department visits and other costly health care services, and offer people who use drugs opportunities to connect to treatment and other health services in settings relatively free from stigma.
+Multiple studies have demonstrated the effectiveness of public health overdose prevention strategies, including that they prevent deaths, prevent transmission of infectious diseases, reduce emergency department visits and other costly health care services, and offer people who use drugs more opportunities to connect to treatment and other health services in stigma-free settings.

 Subscribe to our newsletter